vecisf/SU-CompBio.github.io/course.md

 biológusoknak I".
 This semester, the course will be in hungarian, but these notes are in english.

-The course build heavily on the [Carpentries Foundation](https://carpentries.org/) material and teaching philosophy.
+The course builds heavily on the [Carpentries Foundation](https://carpentries.org/) material and teaching philosophy.
 It is intended for beginners, with no or very little programming knowledge.